 Victoria Probate Costs

-1) The first cost is the advertising cost of running the Notice of Intention stating that you'll be applying for a grant of Probate in relation to the will of the deceased.
+1) The first cost is the advertising cost of running the Notice of Intention stating that you'll be applying for a grant of probate in relation to the will of the deceased.

 3) The third cost is the fee you pay the company or individual who prepares the paperwork that is submitted to the Court.
 If you have Making Probate Easy prepare your probate application, our total fee is

-$800 regardless of the value of the estate.
+$900 regardless of the value of the estate.
 We also guarantee that your application will be approved by the Court.

 Cost 1: The Notice of Intention advertisement